-4.9 Configure IP Power Monitor
+4.10 Configure IP Power Monitor

-A new feature for Software Rev 4.02 is the ability to interface to external Power Measurement devices via the Local Area Network (using the Internet Protocol).
+The WEL has the ability to interface to external Power Measurement devices via the Local Area Network (using the Internet Protocol).
 One example of this sort of device is the TED5000, which has gained popularity due to its association with Google Power Meter.
 These types of devices act very much like the WEL itself in that they often ALSO provide their data via XML.
 The WEL uses this XML feature to read power usage data from the IP Device, and incorporate it with the WEL's normal data processing and reporting.